-The associate's degree in the aviation management option is offered as a partnership with the Community College of Baltimore County, Catonsville and is designed to prepare students to work in the aviation management field by providing students with theoretical training in the fields of business and aviation.
+This program option is offered as a partnership with the Community College of Baltimore County Catonsville Campus (CCBC) and is designed to prepare students to work in the aviation management field by providing students with theoretical training in the fields of business and aviation.
 This program focuses on giving the students the necessary knowledge to transfer to a bachelor of science degree program in business management.

-Graduates of the Cecil Community College aviation management degree and certificate programs are qualified to transfer to bachelor of science programs offered at several colleges in the region.
+Graduates of the Cecil College aviation management degree and certificate programs are qualified to transfer to bachelor of science programs offered at several colleges in the region.
 Graduates of bachelor of science programs will be well qualified for a variety of positions in the aerospace industry.

-General Education
+Education 1

 General Education and Program Requirements Code Credits

 ACT Activity Electives 2

 BUS 101 or Accounting I

 BUS 165 Managerial Accounting 3

 BUS 210 Business Law I 3

-CBWEP BUS-College Based Work Experience Program 1 3
+CBWEP BUS - College Based Work Experience Program 1 3

-CIS 101 Introduction to Computer Concepts I 3
+CIS 101 Introduction to Computer Concepts ı 3

 ECO 222 Economics - Macro SS 3

 EGL 101 Freshman Composition E 3

 EGL 211 Technical Writing 3

-MAT 121 Precalculus М 4
+MAT 121 Precalculus M 4

-MAT 127 Introduction to Statistics I М 4
+MAT 127 Introduction to Statistics M 4

 PSC 125 Essentials of Weather SL 4

 PSY 101 Introduction to Psychology SS 3

-SPH 121 Introduction to Speech Communication Н 3
+SPH 121 Interpersonal Communications Н 3

 TRL 101 Introduction to Business Logistics 3

 TRL 130 Production and Operations Management 3

-Program Requirements in partnership with CCE BC Catonsv ille 2
+Program Requirements in partnership with CCBC Catonsvi ill e 2

 AVMT 101 Aviation History and Development 3

 AVMT 141 Private Pilot Ground School 3

 AVMT 211 Air Transportation 3

 AVMT 216 Aviation Safety 3

-AVMT 251 Airport Management 3
+AVMT 251 Airport Management

 AVMT 256 Airline Management 3

 Total Credits Required in Program: 65

-1The student must contact the CBWEP administrator one semester prior to enrolling for this course.
+1 The student must contact the CBWEP administrator one semester prior to enrolling for this course.

 2All AVMT courses are offered by Community College of Baltimore County, Catonsville and will be held at a local Cecil County site if sufficient enrollment exists.
 As an alternative, students may take the AVMT courses at the Catonsville campus.
-Students completing the AVMT courses must submit an official transcript to the Registrar's Office of Cecil Community College if they plan to receive their degree or certificate from Cecil.
+Students completing the AVMT courses must submit an official transcript to the Registrar's Office of Cecil College if they plan to receive their degree or certificate from Cecil.